 American Eagle Embraces Differences With #AerieReal Campaign

 American Eagle’s #AerieReal campaign is proof that stringent beauty standards are on their way out the door.
 The initiative, which features unretouched models, counts content creators with disabilities, like YouTuber Molly Burke, among its official advocates.
-Molly, who is legally blind, ranked among #AerieReal’s top three EMV-driving influencers in Q1 2019, powering $462.2k EMV of the tag’s $7.1M EMV total.
+Molly, who is legally blind, ranked among #AerieReal’s top three earned media value-driving influencers in Q1 2019, powering $462.2k EMV of the tag’s $7.1M EMV total.
 The beauty and fashion enthusiast posted effusively about working with the brand, writing, “Representing my community in such a huge campaign is thrilling, and I hope to be the voice for all the women who have ever felt unheard in this world.”
 Altogether, Molly generated $1.7M EMV for American Eagle in Q1 across 44 posts, all of which were also tagged #accessibility ($1.7M EMV).
 The brand closed the quarter with $33.7M EMV overall, achieving a 46% quarter-over-quarter growth.

 Tommy Hilfiger Prioritizes Accessibility With #TommyAdaptive Range